How to Make an Easy Skull Wreath plus Halloween Decorating with Skeletons

 The secret to helping you pose the skeletons are zip ties.
 Depending on how you choose to pose them, zip ties made this so quick and easy.
 I used them to tie the hands and feet together around a tree and hands around the gate.

-Here are a couple photos.
+Here are a couple photos from over the years.

 You May Also Like:

 - Spooky Halloween Apothecary Display

 - 4 Awesome but Cheap Creepy DIY Halloween Decorations